AryToNeX/Glasscord/README.md

 - Windows: `%appdata%/glasscord`;
 - Linux: `~/.config/glasscord`; this may vary if you installed Glasscord on a Snap/Flatpak package.
 - macOS: `~/Library/Application Support/glasscord`.

+### Using Glasscord's own CSS loader
+To use Glasscord's own CSS loader, the internal module [`CSSLoader`](src/modules/css_loader.js) has to be enabled.
+Assuming `$CONFIG` is path to your config, the config of `CSSLoader` should be located in `$CONFIG/app/CSSLoader/config.json5` where
+`app` is the application you run.
+If such file doesn't exist when you run the application after properly injecting `glasscord.asar`, then `CSSLoader` module is disabled.

 ## Is it compatible with _[name of random Electron app here]_?
 Try it for yourself and let us know!